-GENE RAL /SPECIFIC PLAN AMENDMENT - SUBMITTAL MATERIALS CHECKLIST Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx □ 1. □ 2. □ 3.
-Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission). = NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
+GENERAL /SPECIFIC PLAN AMENDMENT - SUBMITTAL MATERIALS CHECKLIST

+Form Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx ☐ 1. ☐ 2. ☐ 3. □ 4.
+NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
 For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required.
-Letter of Intent Any letter or document received from the County or any other agency regarding this project.
-Report discussing the following: a.
-Conditions or circumstances existing within the Planning Area that justifies the requested General Plan amendment including, but not limited to: 1) Demonstrated changes in the goals and objectives of the community as reflected by the citizen input.
-7. 2) Changes in development patterns from that anticipated in the adopted General Plan such as land use, circulation, population, etc. 3) Increased need for additional services and facilities that would be required as a result of approval of the requested General Plan Amendment.
+Letter of Intent ☐ 5. ☐ 6.
+Any letter or document received from the County or any other agency regarding this project.
+Demonstrated changes in the goals and objectives of the community as reflected by the citizen input.
+Changes in development patterns from that anticipated in the adopted General Plan such as land use, circulation, population, etc. Increased need for additional services and facilities that would be required as a result of approval of the requested General Plan Amendment.
+7 .
 4) Information on the impact of the project on General Plan issues such as land use, housing, transportation, energy, natural Digital photos of the project site from various angles.
 Include a vicinity map indicating the location and direction of view.
-[END OF GEN PLAN/SPECIFIC PLAN AMENDMENT]